altheasmith/Documentation/StartDjango.md

   Open the settings.py folder.

-  Add [app name] to the INSTALLED_APPS list and include a trailing comma.
+  Add '[app name]' to the INSTALLED_APPS list and include a trailing comma.

   ```python
   DATABASES: